ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 - MultiLineString
 - MultiPoint

-For more detailed information information about the geometry datatype, please refer to the *Spatial SQL Refernce*.
+For more detailed information about the geometry datatype, please refer to the *Spatial SQL Refernce*.

 # 2. Altibase Properties